hankerde/vertical-bezels-4-3-batocera/README.md

 Change the “`1.6`” to “`1`” to activate bezels for non-16:9 – displays.
 A `batocera-save-overlay` should be nescessary.

-(I found out that at least in v35 you do not have to change this at all, if you're using the exact same resolution for the bezel as emulationstation and retroarch / the game use.)
+(I found out that at least in v35 you do not have to change this at all, if you're using the same resolution for the bezel as emulationstation and retroarch / the game use.
+But your mileage may vary.)

 5. In Batocera itself, under "Advanced Game Options" select “Decoration Set” → “Mybezels4-3” for each game that has bezels in this collection.
 Or you could use "Advenced System Options" in the "Mame" (and/or "FBNeo") system.

 6. Especially when using 1280x1024- Bezels, select “Game Aspect Ratio” → “Custom” for the games using these bezels.
-Yes, this distorts the games a little bit, but I didn’t want so crop all those bezels.
+Yes, this distorts the games a little bit, but I didn’t want to crop all those bezels.

 You should be ready to go, enjoy!